“If you don’t know where you’re going how will you get there” I think Yogi Berra, said something similarly illuminating

 At Lavan, we balance 3 key objectives; Growth top, and bottom line, Equity value, and Operational effectiveness, managed through 18 business drivers.

 A strategic plan outlines a high-level approach to achieving goals.
 The strategy sets the direction of the organization, with subsequent steps, and business models defining how to get there.

 Strategy speed and innovation matter.
 Winning requires using scarce resources to out-invest the competition where it matters most.
 Decision making is at the heart of all success and failures.
 Organizational health is foundational to this, and where a cohesive leadership team operates above the rim.

-Strategic management is the process of defining desired outcomes, and how the company will utilize resources to achieve them.
-Strategic management combines all phases; the planning, implementation, and iteration of strategy.
-It’s entirety, the whole process answering the reflective questions and the practical how we will get it done questions.
-Without this clarity, it's foolhardy to expect all individuals to believe, be aligned, motivated and effective.
-Successful companies do the work necessary to answer the following questions, striving to achieve organizational health for sustained competitive advantage.
+Strategic management is the process of defining desired outcomes, and how the company will utilize resources to achieve them, combining all phases; the planning, implementation, and iteration.
+The whole process answering reflective and the practical questions 'how we will get it done'.
+Without this clarity, a workforce cannot choose buy-in, believe, become aligned, motivated and effective.
+Successful companies do the work necessary to answer these crucial questions, striving to achieve organizational health and a competitive advantage.

 They repeat and iterate a cycle; plan, run, review and revise to consistently nurture organizational health, and deliver desired outcome(s).

 To make strategic management practical it’s easier to apply a management process.
 A process detailing the steps, in order, that a business will complete to determine where they want to get to, how they're going to get there and if they’re succeeding, or not.